 Thus, while determining the molecular geometry or shape of SF4 we seriously take into account the repulsive effect of the lone pair present on the central S atom, but this repulsive effect can be ignored while considering the ideal electronic geometry of SF4.
-Let us discuss this concept further.

 Electron geometry of SF4

 According to the valence shell electron pair repulsion (VSEPR) theory of chemical bonding, the ideal electronic geometry of a molecule that has a total of 5 electron pairs (i.e., 5 regions of electron density) around the central atom is trigonal bipyramidal.
 The trigonal bipyramidal molecule has a triangular base and two pyramids, one on each side.